Adverse Childhood Experiences (ACEs) Demystified

 - 1 in every 6 adults with 4-10 ACEs smoke cigarettes.

 Here, the correlation is clear.
-As the number of ACEs a child has increases, so does the chance of smoking, which can lead to other health issues like COPD and lung disease.
+As the number of ACEs a child has increased, so does the chance of smoking, which can lead to other health issues like COPD and lung disease.
 However, risk of smoking (and all its associated health problems) isn’t the only thing that increases with a child’s ACEs score, for example:

 - 1 in every 69 adults with no ACEs are alcoholics.